-If you’ve experienced awful gas and bloating after eating sauerkraut, you’re not alone.
-Many people find themselves frustrated when they attempt to incorporate this fermented superfood into their diet and only end up feeling worse as a result.
+You're not alone if you’ve experienced awful gas and bloating after eating sauerkraut.
+Many people feel frustrated when they attempt to incorporate this fermented superfood into their diet and only feel worse.

 Sauerkraut is a spectacularly nutritious food and makes a great addition to any diet.
 But if you want to eat sauerkraut without experiencing gas, you will have to add it to your diet correctly.
 This article will explain all the facts you need to know and help you enjoy sauerkraut without the gassiness.